 However, despite these challenges, we were able to successfully deliver the project within the planned schedule and budget, by implementing some of the best practices in Project Management and software development.
 Besides other best practices, they included the preparation of a well-defined requirements document and a clearly defined set of acceptance criteria which was approved by Mandy.
 During the final approval of the solution, as Mandy struck off one deliverable after another on her checklist, we were happy we had put in a great deal of effort into preparing a defined set of Project acceptance criteria before commencing our project.

-In this article, we will take a look at what acceptance criteria are all about, and the importance of devising a clearly defined set of acceptance criteria for projects.
+In this article we will cover the following topics that will give you a broader understanding of the importance of preparing a clearly defined set of acceptance criteria for your projects:

-What are Acceptance Criteria?
+What are Project Acceptance Criteria?

-- User acceptance testing (UAT) has been completed and the Senior User/Project Executive has signed off on user acceptance testing.
+- User acceptance testing (UAT) has been completed, and the Senior User/Project Executive has signed off on user acceptance testing.

 - All requirements have been formally approved.

 - Business Continuity Plan (BCP) is in place to be used in situations where the IT system is unavailable, for whatever reason.

 According to the PMBOK® Guide, 4th edition, the acceptance criteria are documented in the requirements document and the Project scope statement.
 Acceptance criteria are often also considered an important part of contractual agreements on external projects.

 What Value Does a Clearly Defined Set of Acceptance Criteria Bring to Your Projects?